Adiabatic charge transport through non-Bloch bands

 \textit{Conclusion:} We consider an extended SSH model with second-nearest-neighbour intercell hopping namely, SSHLR model in the presence of a non-reciprocal intracell hopping to study the emergence of NH topological phases in statics as well as under adiabatic drive.
 To begin with, we show that the non-Bloch momentum acquires complicated closed loops depending upon the choice of parameter which does not have any Hermitian analog.
 By solving the characteristic equation, and employing gauge freedom, we obtain the non-trivial winding of the non-Bloch bands and their effective energies.
 The critical and off-critical phases are properly connected to gapless and gapped nature of the non-Bloch spectrum, respectively.
-The topology of the gap is directly obtained from the open-bulk invariant as well as non-Bloch bulk invariant ensuring the BBC nicely.
+The topology of the gap is directly obtained from the quantized open-bulk invariant as well as non-Bloch bulk invariant ensuring the BBC nicely.
+On the other hand, the non-quantized irregular behavior of the topological indices is directly connected with the gapless nature of the non-Bloch spectrum.
 We next invoke time to analyze the adiabatic charge transport in a NH SSHLR model.
-We remarkably obtain the quantized charge transport is directly related to the gapped structure of the non-Bloch bands with time while non-quantized charge transport is caused by the gap-closing in non-Bloch bands with time.
+We similarly obtain the quantized charge transport is directly related to the gapped structure of the non-Bloch bands with time while non-quantized charge transport is caused by the gap-closing in non-Bloch bands with time.
 We study bi-orthogonalized open-bulk spatio-temporal Bott index to characterize these topological phases.
 The BBC is perfectly respected when we combine the above with the non-Bloch Chern number.
 Therefore, our study reveals the non-Bloch analogy of NH topology for static and driven system that could potentially lead to similar future studies on Floquet topological insulator and topological superconductor models.

 \textit{Acknowledgement:} We sincerely thank Sanchayan Banerjee and Tapan Mishra for useful discussions on the numerical roots of non-Bloch momentum.
 T.N. acknowledges the NFSG ``NFSG/HYD/2023/H0911" from BITS Pilani.